How To: Set up TLS encryption with Apache Kafka

 • broker_list must use the port that accepts TLS connections

-• path_to_cert_file must be an X.509 certificate in PEM format
+• cert must be an X.509 certificate in PEM format

-• Your Kafka brokers have a topic source_raw that has data with raw value format
+• Your Kafka brokers have a topic source_topic that has data with json value format

 If your certificate is in DER format, you can use this command to transform it to PEM format: openssl x509 -in certfile -inform der -outform pem -out cert.pem